 - The Lambeth Quadrilateral (1888) defined the commonalities of churches in the Anglican Communion and has also served as a basis for ecumenical discussion.

 - The 39 Articles of Religion were a foundational document for the Church of England during the Reformation.
 Current work at General Synod is shaped by the Five Marks of Mission, used widely throughout the Anglican Communion.

 Locally, All Saints’ Cathedral is the cathedral church for the Diocese of Edmonton, one of 30 dioceses within the Anglican Church of Canada and established in 1913.
-There are about 13,000 persons on membership rolls for the nearly 60 parishes within this Diocese stretching roughly from Jasper to Vermillion and from Westlock in the north to Ponoka in the south.
+The Diocese stretches roughly from Jasper to Vermillion and from Westlock in the north to Ponoka in the south.
 The current bishop is the Rt.
-Rev. Dr. Jane Alexander.
+Rev. Stephen London.